shpml/fundamentals/05_chapter/03_exercise.md

 6) Now, we'll start moving things around on the screen.
 Give the nav a links 1.8em of margin.
 Set their display to inline-block.

 7) Looking good!
-Let's increase the nav's font-size, then reposition the whole thing with a float!
-Set the nav style's font-size to 1em and float it right.
+Let's increase the nav's `font-size`, then reposition the whole thing with a float!
+Set the nav style's `font-size` to 1em and float it right.

 Here's what your design should start to look like: